About USC Gould

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

-Katia Yannaca-Small is an independent counsel and arbitrator advising and representing states and companies on commercial and investor-state arbitration and international law issues.
-Previously, she was counsel with the International Arbitration and Public International Law groups of Shearman and Sterling LLP in Washington, D.C.
+Katia Yannaca-Small is an independent arbitrator and counsel advising on dispute prevention and settlement and ESG matters.
+Previously, she was Counsel with the International Arbitration and Public International Law groups of Shearman and Sterling LLP in Washington, D.C.

 Prior to joining the private sector, she was the senior legal advisor on international investment with the Organization for Economic Co-operation and Development (OECD) in Paris, in charge of all the OECD work on international investment agreements and arbitration.
+At the OECD she also led the work on one of the reviews of the main OECD instrument on responsible business conduct —the Guidelines for Multinational Enterprises – and on the OECD Anti-Bribery Convention.
 The results of this work have been used as reference by governments and included in several OECD publications.

-Yannaca-Small also served as senior counsel with ICSID, where she administered large investor-state arbitrations, and proposed and developed the first ICSID's course on ICSID procedure for government officials and practitioners.
-She is a frequent speaker and has written extensively in the field of investment arbitration and edited and authored several chapters of the one of the main treatises in the field, Arbitration under International Investment Agreements: A Guide to the Key Issues, published by Oxford University Press (Second Edition, 2018).
+Yannaca-Small also served as senior counsel with ICSID of the World Bank, where she administered large investor-state arbitrations, and proposed and developed the first ICSID's course on ICSID procedure for government officials and practitioners.
+She is a frequent speaker and has written extensively in the field of investment arbitration and the intersection between investment arbitration and ESG matters.
+She edited and authored several chapters of the one of the main treatises in the field, Arbitration under International Investment Agreements: A Guide to the Key Issues, published by Oxford University Press (Second Edition, 2018).

 FACULTY IN THE NEWS